timotheuzi/gangwar/DEPLOYMENT.md

 1. **Go back to the Web tab** and click on your app
 2. **Update the WSGI configuration**:
-   - Set the WSGI configuration file to `/home/yourusername/yourappname/pythonanywhere_entry.py`
-   - If it's currently pointing to a different file, update it in the Web tab under "WSGI configuration file"
+   - In the Web tab, look for the "WSGI configuration file" section
+   - Change the path to: `/home/yourusername/yourappname/pythonanywhere_entry.py`
+   - Replace `yourusername` and `yourappname` with your actual PythonAnywhere username and app name
+   - Click the save button if there is one, or the configuration will auto-save

 3. **Configure static files**:
    - Add a static files mapping: